Thermostat Installation and You!

 You Can Do It

-Yes, it’s possible to screw up thermostat installation.
+Yes, it’s possible to incorrectly install your thermostat.
 However, if you follow the aforementioned guidelines, you should be just fine.